 All that said, until just a few years ago, it was challenging to realize these benefits while bikepacking.
 When running a seat bag, it was usually necessary to swap the dropper for a rigid post to avoid the beefy seatpost strap damaging the dropper stanchion.
 And, unless you have the inseam of an NBA player, large seat packs often limit the ability to use a dropper post at all.
 Additionally, dropper posts haven’t historically been reliable, and taking one on a long trip abroad or deep into the backcountry was a risky proposition.
-Fortunately, droppers have improved greatly, bag makers have started to produce streamlined, dropper-specific seat packs, and there are a few excellent rack systems available, as well.
+Fortunately, droppers have improved greatly, bag makers have started to produce streamlined, dropper-specific seat packs, and there are a few excellent rear bike rack systems available, as well.

 In this guide, we’ll explore some particulars, including what to look for when buying a dropper and a roundup of the most reliable seatposts on the market.
 Plus, we provide insight and links to the bags and systems designed to use with them.
 We’re not trying to make converts out of people who’ve yet to try bikepacking with a dropper post.
 Instead, we want to show mountain bikers who’ve already grown accustomed to using a dropper post that it’s doable and that all those great trail rides don’t have to be limited to a single day.